topherhunt/cheatsheets/elixir/howto/phoenix_new/phoenix_new.md

       (Remember that my H.env! strategy is incompatible with Elixir releases.)

       ```rb
+      # Helper for fetching env variables (incompatible with best-practice Elixir releases)
       defmodule H do
         def env!(key), do: System.get_env(key) || raise("Env var '#{key}' is missing!")
       end